How to Safely Return to Running After Having a Baby

 With my oldest child shortly after birth.

-Read on to learn all about considerations to make when returning to running after having a baby, how to know when you are ready to get back to run, and how to make the transition safely and healthfully.
+Read on to learn all about considerations to make when returning to running after having a baby, how to know when you are ready to get back to run, and how to make the transition safely and healthily.

 Disclaimer

 This guide was written based on evidence-based studies, current scientific research, consultation with pelvic floor experts and physical therapists, and my experience as a VDOT-O2 certified running coach and a mother runner of two kids.
+I am not a doctor, so consult yours before returning to running after having a baby.

 Can you safely return to running postpartum?